dashbitco/nimble_parsec/README.md

     macros are `defparsec/3` and `defparsecp/3` which emit the compiled clauses with  binary matching

-  * No runtime dependency: after compile, the generated parser clauses have no runtime dependency on `NimbleParsec`.
+  * No runtime dependency: after compilation, the generated parser clauses have no runtime dependency on `NimbleParsec`.
 This opens up the possibility to compile parsers and do not impose a dependency on users of your library

-  * No footprint: `NimbleParsec` only needs to be imported in your modules.
+  * No footprints: `NimbleParsec` only needs to be imported in your modules.
-    Leaving no footprint on your modules.
+    There is no need for `use NimbleParsec`, leaving no footprints on your modules

 ## Examples